 Per the Missouri Net Metering Act, any credit from generating more energy than you use will be based on the average monthly avoided cost of Associated Electric Cooperative, Inc. (AECI), CEC's wholesale power provider.
 Avoided cost is what it would cost AECI to generate power or purchase power from another utility.
 The credits will never be paid in cash to a member.
 They may only be applied as a credit against energy used and billed at the cooperative's retail rate.
 Under the Missouri Act, the credits must be used within 12 months or they expire without compensation.

 Regardless of the amount of energy generated by your DG system, you will always need to pay your cooperative's fixed monthly rate, referred to as the service availability fee.
 This fee helps CEC offset operating costs for things such as poles, wires, meters, and other infrastructure to keep your power safe and reliable and available any time you need it.
 Net Metering credits are not applied against this fee, taxes or dusk-to-dawn light fees.

 What are my next steps?

 If you are considering installing a DG system, talk with us at Consolidated Electric Cooperative first.
 Not only will this be helpful, you are also required by law to inform and work with us prior to installing a DG system that connects to the grid to be sure it meets safety requirements.
 We will be able to provide you with information and the paperwork you need to move forward.

-How can I determine how much solar I need?
+How do I determine how much solar I need?

 The National Renewable Energy Laboratory (NREL) provides an online calculator for those interested in determining the size of photovoltaic (PV) systems necessary for their home or business.
 Click the image below to go directly to the NREL calculator.

-After you complete your research and determine that a DG system is the right investment for you, call our office to request a contract and discuss the steps for our interconnection process and we will send you a contract.
+After you complete your research and determine that a distributed generation system is the right investment for you, call our office to discuss the steps for our interconnection process and we will send you a contract.